lix-project/lix-website/content/community.md

 which will allow you to see previews of and join the most relevant community rooms.

 Note that all community venues --- including our Matrix rooms --- are subject to our [community standards](/community-standards).

-### Community Resources

-In order to help folks who are getting started or who want to learn more about Lix, we've created a curated list of [community resources](/resources) that you may find helpful.
-If you have suggestions, feel free to drop them in our Matrix chat!